Malcolm Island is a place where Orca’s rub up against the smooth pebbled beach, and where humans go to create lasting memories.

 Sointula Museum

-The museum is staffed by local volunteers who have spent countless hours over many years researching and displaying the detailed history and many artefacts left by the people who gave Sointula its name.
+The museum is staffed by local volunteers who have spent countless hours over many years researching and displaying the detailed history and many artifacts left by the people who gave Sointula its name.

-For a small community, the museum is quite large, comprising of three large classroom-sized rooms.
+For a small community, the museum is quite large, comprising three large classroom-sized rooms.
 Many items in the museum can be touched, which is quite unique.
-Of special importance is the area which houses the archives of the Island, including personal stories from families who once lived there.
+Of special importance is the area that houses the island's archives, including personal stories from families who once lived there.

 Hours of Operation

-During the busy summer season, the museum is open 7 days a week.
+During the busy summer, the museum is open from noon to 4:00 pm seven days a week.

-If you wish to visit at any other time of year and find the museum closed, please phone the number shown on the posters outside the entrance, and someone will gladly help you out.
+If you wish to visit at any other time of year and find the museum closed, please phone the number on the posters outside the entrance, and someone will gladly help you.

 Bere Point Regional Park